Definite breast cancer risks

 The female sex hormone, oestrogen, and the male hormone, testosterone, can affect the development of breast cancer.
 Women tend to have small amounts of the male hormone testosterone in their bodies.
-Studies generally show that after their menopause women with higher levels of oestrogen and testosterone in their blood have a 2 to 3 times higher risk of breast cancer than women with the lowest levels of these hormones.
+Studies generally show that after menopause women with higher levels of oestrogen and testosterone in their blood have a risk of breast cancer that is double that of women with the lowest levels.

 Before the menopause, levels of oestrogen vary during the menstrual cycle and studies have not shown clearly that these hormones affect the risk of breast cancer in this group of women.
 Many of the major risk factors for breast cancer can be explained through their effect on hormone levels.

 Studies also show an increased risk of breast cancer in with higher levels of a hormone called insulin like growth factor 1 (IGF-1).
 We are not sure what controls levels of IGF-1 in the bloodstream, but it is probably related to our genes, body weight, and how much exercise we do.